Underlying conditions and procedures

 A condition where the pancreas becomes inflamed, AP can lead to temporary or permanent EPI.

-Celiac disease is an autoimmune disorder in which eating gluten leads to damage of the small intestine.
-Though the intestinal damage is generally temporary and may improve with a gluten-free diet, untreated celiac disease can lead to EPI.
+Though it is generally temporary and may improve with a gluten-free diet, celiac disease can lead to EPI.

 Potentially affecting how pancreatic digestive enzymes are delivered to break down food, certain surgeries of the stomach or intestines can lead to EPI.